Sun-Mountain/knockoutjs_resume/README.md

 # KnockoutJS Resume

-Experimenting with the (https://knockoutjs.com/)[KnockoutJS library]
+Experimenting with the (KnockoutJS library)[https://knockoutjs.com/]